Not Just How Much, But Where: Decomposing Epistemic Uncertainty into Per-Class Contributions: Diabetic Retinopathy Experiment: Supplementary Details

 The skewness diagnostic $\rho_k$ (Definition~\ref{def:rho}) assesses whether $C_k$ is reliable for each class and sample.
 Table~\ref{tab:skewness} reports per-class $\rho_k$ statistics on the full test set.

+The threshold should not be interpreted as universal.
+We therefore also swept the reliability cutoff over $\{0.1,0.2,0.3,0.5\}$ under a true-class-conditioned analysis.
+Tightening the cutoff to $0.1$ lowers the reliable fraction for critical Grades~2--3 to roughly $68$--$75\%$, while relaxing it to $0.5$ raises the reliable fraction to roughly $93$--$97\%$.
+The qualitative conclusion is unchanged: safe classes remain substantially more reliable than critical classes, and the critical grades are the most sensitive to the chosen tolerance.
 Two patterns emerge.
 First, the safe classes (Grades~0--1) have consistently low $\rho_k$ (median $< 0.04$, $>94\%$ reliable), because their high mean probabilities ($\mu_0 \approx 0.7$) place them far from the simplex boundary where skewness is amplified.
 Second, the critical classes show progressively higher skewness: Grade~2 (median $\rho_2 = 0.12$, 82\% reliable) and Grade~3 (median $\rho_3 = 0.22$, 63\% reliable), consistent with their low base rates pushing $\mu_k$ toward the boundary.
 Across the full test set, 57\% of samples have \emph{all} four $\rho_k < 0.3$.
 See Figure~\ref{fig:skewness-app} for the full distribution.

 These statistics explain the BNN ranking in Table~\ref{tab:selective-bnn}: with the majority of critical-class $C_k$ estimates reliable, $C_{\text{crit\_max}}$ can exploit the per-class signal effectively.
 The MC~dropout model (Appendix~\ref{app:mcdropout}) produces coarser posterior samples (fewer effective degrees of freedom), inflating $\rho_k$ and degrading $C_k$ for critical classes, which explains why CBEC, whose correlation gate is Taylor-free and whose restricted domain $\mathcal{S}\times\mathcal{C}$ filters irrelevant co-elevation, outperforms $C_{\text{crit\_max}}$ in that regime.